Was There Asbestos on Patrol Boats?

 This put U.S. Navy veterans and Coast Guard veterans who served on these ships at risk of mesothelioma and other asbestos-related illnesses.

-When did the military stop using asbestos?
+When did they stop using asbestos on Navy ships?

 The U.S. military stopped using asbestos to build new ships and other structures by the late 1970s into the early 1980s.